USAFA-ECE/ece333/book/syllabus.md

 | 90 <= A- < 93   | 83 <= B < 87   | 73 <= C < 77    | 0 <= F < 60   |
 |                 | 80 <= B- < 83  | 70 <= C- < 73   |               |

-You must complete all minimum functionalities on projects in order to complete the course.
-Even if an assignment is so late that no credit will be received, the assignment must be completed to the satisfaction of the instructor to prevent a grade of “Incomplete.”

 ## Primary Communication and Control (C2)
 All communication and course materials will be provided through a course and section Team.
 Additionally, videos will be uploaded to a YouTube channel for your convenience.
 Lastly, Bitbucket will be used for cadets to provide their source code for homework and laboratory assignments.